Memphis prosecutor sees more charges possible in Nichols case

 After video footage of the deadly encounter with police was made public on Friday, calls have grown louder for local police officials and prosecutors to be more transparent about the circumstances of incident, given that the initial police reports do not match with what was seen on the videos.

+The family's attorney Ben Crump on Tuesday said that police had not been transparent with Nichols' mother about the incident, which he referred to as a "police lynching."

+"She thought it was a conspiracy to cover it up from the beginning," Crump said on CNN.

-In the statement that first appeared on the district attorney's website, Mulroy said other policemen, fire department personal and others who prepared documentation of the incident may also face criminal charges as more information becomes available.
+In the statement, Mulroy said other policemen, fire department personal and others who prepared documentation of the incident may also face criminal charges as more information becomes available.

 "We are looking at all individuals involved in the events leading up to, during, and after the beating of Tyre Nichols," the office said, adding that the investigation is incomplete.